kmurgic/storyshots-super-expression-failure/README.md

 # storyshots-super-expression-failure
 Filing an issue with storybook.
-Storyshot tests are not running.
+Storyshot tests are failing with an ambiguous error message.

 ## Steps to reproduce
 1. Clone the repository: `git clone https://github.com/kmurgic/storyshots-super-expression-failure.git`